Playbooks Assembly Language (PBAsm)¶

 Variable Operations¶

-PBASM's interrupt system - the LLM can signal semantic events that interrupt normal execution flow and trigger other playbooks to execute, similar to how hardware/software interrupts work in traditional CPUs.Communication¶
+PBAsm's interrupt system - the LLM can signal semantic events that interrupt normal execution flow and trigger other playbooks to execute, similar to how hardware/software interrupts work in traditional CPUs.Compilation from Playbooks Language¶

 Source Format (Playbooks Language)¶